-The Family Educational Rights and Privacy Act (FERPA) affords
+Fisher College complies with the Family Educational Rights and Privacy Act (FERPA) regarding the access and release of student

-students certain rights with respect to their education records.
-They
+records and information.
+FERPA affords students certain rights with respect to their education records:

 Family Policy Compliance Office U.S. Department of Education 600 Independence Avenue, SW Washington, DC 20202-4605